 Often condition (9) is used in implementations of the SR1 method in order to ensure that this update is well behaved.
 If this condition is not satisfied, then the update is skipped.
-Conn, Gould and Toint [1991] and Khalfan, Byrd and Schnabel [1993] provide theoretical and computational results, respectively, that if the uniform linear independence assumption is satisfied, then the approximations to the Hessian generated by the SR1 method are more accurate than those generated by BFGS, and SR1 converge faster to the true Hessian than BFGS.
+Conn, Gould and Toint [13] and Khalfan, Byrd and Schnabel [26] provide theoretical and computational results, respectively, that if the uniform linear independence assumption is satisfied, then the approximations to the Hessian generated by the SR1 method are more accurate than those generated by BFGS, and SR1 converge faster to the true Hessian than BFGS.
 Therefore, if all these above drawbacks are addressed in a reliable and efficient manner, then SR1 can be used for solving (1) instead of the rank-two updates.
-More details on SR1 method concerning the undefined updates, choosing the initial approximate $B_0$ , uniform linear independence of the steps, are found in [Benson and Shanno, 2018] and in [Chen, Lam and Chan, 2019].
+More details on SR1 method concerning the undefined updates, choosing the initial approximate B_0 , uniform linear independence of the steps, are found in [7, 11].

-3 Memory-less SR1 Method
+3 Memory-less SR1 method with generalized secant equation